Biden steps up Trump attacks as economic message falls flat

 "Once the race is between Trump and Biden, the contrast will become clearer," said Democratic strategist Donna Brazile.

-Biden's campaign manager Julie Chavez Rodriguez says the president's policies remain popular and learning more about his record is effective in persuading key voters.
+Biden's campaign manager Julie Chavez Rodriguez said the president's policies remain popular and learning more about his record is effective in persuading key voters.

+"As we've said time and time again, these efforts are being built for the long run to win a campaign next November -- not to assuage the Beltway voices and polercoaster," the Biden campaign said in a statement responding to concerns about Biden's messaging on the economy and referring to poll swings.

 Trump's campaign team says Biden's efforts to attack the former president will not work.